OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/theming-customization.md

 title: Add custom theme to file browser component
 ---

-# Theming customization
+# Apply a Custom Theme

-You can give your File Browser a custom theme by utilizing Fabric's `Customizer` component.
+You can easily apply a custom theme to the File Browser by utilizing Office UI Fabric's `Customizer` component.
+The following steps demonstrate how to apply a custom theme to the `GraphFileBrowser`:

-In your React app, import `Customizer` from `office-ui-fabric-react/lib/Utilities` and `ITheme` from `office-ui-fabric/lib/Styling`.
-Create a custom `ITheme` and pass it into the `settings` prop of `Customizer`.
-Finally, wrap `Customizer` around `GraphFileBrowser` to see your custom theme reflected in your component.
+1. In your React app, import `Customizer` from `office-ui-fabric-react/lib/Utilities` and `ITheme` from `office-ui-fabric/lib/Styling`.
+1. Create a custom `ITheme` and pass it into the `settings` prop of `Customizer`.
+You can use [Office UI Fabric's Theme Generator](https://developer.microsoft.com/en-us/fabric#/styles/themegenerator) to create a custom palette.

-The following example uses a theme pulled directly from [Fabric's theme generator](https://developer.microsoft.com/en-us/fabric#/styles/themegenerator) and passes it into an instance of Fabric's `createTheme` method.
+1. Wrap `GraphFileBrowser` with `Customizer` to see your custom theme reflected in your component.

+After following the above steps, your code should resemble:

 ```tsx
 import * as React from "react";